-- If client has a current rating, and is active on CalFresh, but NOT on CF ABAWD activity, the worker shall: - Refer the client to WDD Appointment. - Base Workfare hours on the CF allotment divided by the prevailing minimum wage. - If client has a current rating, and is NOT active on CalFresh, the worker shall: - Refer the client to WDD Appointment - Use CAAP Work Activity Requirement Chart above to determine number of Workfare hours. - Note regarding work activity hours:
+- Rating #1: For clients active on CalFresh, but NOT on CF ABAWD activity, the worker shall: - Refer the client to Evaluation. - Issue Form 2124 Evaluation Referral. - Base Workfare hours on the CF allotment divided by the prevailing minimum wage.

+- Rating #1: For clients NOT active on CalFresh, the worker shall: - Refer to Workfare - Issue Form 2124 Evaluation Referral. - Use CAAP Work Activity Requirement Chart above to determine number of Workfare hours.

+• Note regarding work activity hours: